slate-app/chalk/source/index.md

 {layout "html"}
 ```

 Each whole-page template should start with the layout it will use.

 Layouts are used to speed up development, providing the main structure, as well as resuable blocks.
 Using a block in your template will overwrite the block defined in the layout.
 See below for more info on the block system.

 In most cases, you will just need to use the 'HTML' template, but you can create as many layouts as you want.
+See below for more info on the HTML template.

 ##Block System